-What are the best practices for optimizing images for SEO with a Headless CMS like Hygraph?
+What are the best practices for optimizing images for SEO with a headless CMS like Hygraph?

 Features & Capabilities

-Does Hygraph support integrations with other platforms?
+Does Hygraph support integration with Digital Asset Management (DAM) and other platforms?

-Does Hygraph provide an API for content management?
+What APIs does Hygraph provide for content and asset management?

 Security & Compliance